 Alicia Bognanno is the powerful voice and songwriter behind Bully and it was fun to see her alternate between shouting gritty and raw lyrics over distorted guitars to not having any idea what to say between songs.
 I’ve always classified her sound as if Sheryl Crow decided to front a grunge band, though when Bognanno screams she sounds more like Courtney Love and Kurt Cobain intertwined.
 It’s no surprise that she’s an artist on the Sub Pop label.

-This is no clearly than on “Focused” — a slow builder from their excellent 2017 sophomore album Losing.
+This is no clearer than on “Focused” — a slow builder from their excellent 2017 sophomore album Losing.
 She ends by screaming into the microphone “I am trying to stay focused” over and over.
-Even more impressive is she never seemed to strain when stretching her vocal chords to the limit for these gravelly screams, like she’s summoning it with incredible ease.
+Even more impressive is she never seemed to strain when stretching her vocal cords to the limit for these gravelly screams, like she’s summoning it with incredible ease.

 Another standout from the set is “Running” — a great song about having trouble being back in an old town, especially when around a certain person.
 It opens with a riff that sounds right out of the blink-182 Tom DeLonge riff handbook.